koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

 The recursive mount is disabled as I need persistency in my OpenZFS setup mounted under a different path.

-I could have used [btrfs](https://en.wikipedia.org/wiki/Btrfs), but I did not want to complicate too much handling snapshots.
-I just wanted to unplug the power and plug it back again in case of disaster.
-Maybe another post?
+I could have used [btrfs](https://en.wikipedia.org/wiki/Btrfs) or [OSTree](https://ostreedev.github.io/ostree/), but I did not want to complicate too much handling snapshots.
+I just wanted to unplug the power and plug it back again in case of disaster. _Maybe another post?_ 😏

 # You can still install apps
 Using a read-only root is a good decision for a product like the Steam Deck.